GertKanter/testit_dtron/testit_dtron/tron/README.md

-Place uppaal-tron-1.5-linux.zip in this directory
+Place uppaal-tron-1.5-linux.zip in this directory and unzip it!